TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 Privacy Policy

-As used in this Privacy Policy, “Gigaom” refers to all websites (including Gigaom.com, Gigaom Research, and Gigaom Events), mobile sites, applications, and other properties or services owned or operated by Giga Omni Media, Inc.
+As used in this Privacy Policy, “Gigaom” refers to all websites (including Gigaom.com and Gigaom Research), mobile sites, applications, and other properties or services owned or operated by Knowingly Corporation.

-By visiting Gigaom, viewing our content or research, attending or viewing any of our events or programs and/or using any of our services, you acknowledge that you accept the practices and policies outlined in this Privacy Policy.
+By visiting Gigaom, viewing our content or research, viewing any of our programs and/or using any of our services, you acknowledge that you accept the practices and policies outlined in this Privacy Policy.

 What Does This Privacy Policy Cover?